Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 If you have a long-term disability and are receiving Social Security Disability or Railroad disability annuity, you’ll automatically be enrolled in Medicare as of the 25th month of disability benefits.

 If you’re going to be automatically enrolled, you’ll get information in the mail from Medicare about three months before you turn 65 or reach your 25th month of disability benefits.
-You’ll be able to decide whether you want to go ahead with the auto-enrollment, skip enrollment, or sign up for Medicare Part C (Medicare Advantage) instead.
+You can decide whether you want to go ahead with the auto-enrollment, skip enrollment, or sign up for Medicare Part C (Medicare Advantage) instead.
 You’ll also get information about enrolling in Medigap (supplemental insurance) and Medicare Part D (prescription drug coverage).

 Reasons to not wait